ansys/pydpf-core/docs/source/user_guide/xmlfiles.rst

 XML files.
 You might use it to find required third party software.

-If the ANSYS_ROOT_FOLDER tag is not defined within the DataProcessing.xml file, the root folder is determined by either reading the AWP_ROOT### environment variable specific to the version of the DPF code.
+If the ANSYS_ROOT_FOLDER tag is not defined within the DataProcessing.xml file, the root folder is determined by reading the AWP_ROOT### environment variable specific to the version of the DPF code.
 For example, if you are using V222 DPF code, it looks for AWP_ROOT222 to find the root folder.